Code-Institute-Submissions/djmolloy57-Project1-Band-site_OctResub/README.md

 The site was deployed to GitHub pages.<br>

 Steps to deploy are as follows:<br>
-In the GitHub repository, navigate to the Settings tab<br>
+* In the GitHub repository, navigate to the Settings tab<br>
-From the source section drop-down menu, select the Master Branch.<br> Once the master branch has been selected, the page will be automatically refreshed<br> with a detailed ribbon  display to indicate the successful deployment.<br>
+* From the source section drop-down menu, select the Master Branch.<br>
+* Once the master branch has been selected, the page will be automatically refreshed<br> with a detailed ribbon  display to indicate the successful deployment.<br>

+To run it on your local machine you can select "clone" which provides an URL you can use to open in the Github Desktop app or you can select "download" which downloads the repository zip files on to the local machine.

 The live link can be found here: https://djmolloy57.github.io/Project1-Band-site/